-Most PM transmitters have the veri-cap diode in series with the crystal causing a phase difference on the fundamental frequency, while most FM transmitters have the diode in parallel to the crystal causing a (direct) frequency change on the fundamental frequency.
-For FM transmitters, most have the anode to (common) ground.
+Most PM transmitters have the veri-cap diode in series with the crystal causing a phase difference from the fundament frequency, while most FM transmitters have the diode in parallel to the crystal.
+For FM transmitters, most have the anode to (common) ground and usually across the crystal.

 FM is also used for compensation against frequency drift from temperature changes of an oscillator circuit.
 In some cases a transmitter uses both PM and FM for audio and compensation, respectively, or two stages of FM, for both reasons as well.
 Sometimes both circuits are contained (with the crystal) in one module, as in the case of the GE Mastr-II transmitter's "ICOM".
-This way the channel device (element) can be set up (compensated) for each crystal for best performance.
+This way the channel device (element) can dependently be adjusted (compensated) for each crystal for optimum multi-frequency transmitters.